SlavaInder/M202A_EMG_Based_Text_Entry/docs/methods.md

       <br>
       For interfacing with Myo and performing real-time data processing and classification, we used <a href = "https://www.mi.com/my/redmi4x/">Xiaomi Redmi 4x</a>.
 The istalled version of Android OS was 7.1.2.</p>
    <h3>Software</h3>
    <p>For all offline processing (cleaning, classification, feature extraction), Python 3.6 was used.
 ScyPy and Tensorflow 2 were used for data analysis and NN training.
 Android Studios (Java) was used to implement the Android application.
-The TensorFlowLite package was used to provide support for a portable tflite classification format.</p>
+The TensorFlowLite package was used to provide support for a portable tflite classification format.
         <center><figure>
         <img src="/pictures/Myo-armband-by-Thalmic-Labs.png" style = "max-width:70%">
         <center><figcaption>Myo Armband Sensors</figcaption></center>